CentralFloridaAttorney/dataspoon/README.md

  2. Get the index of the word 'hello'
  3. Get the word at index 1
  4. Get all the words in the onehot index

+### onehotdb makes data taste better

+# Explanation of what the code does
+ 1) create a new database
+ 2) create a new table
+ 3) add a column to the table
+ 4) add a row to the table
+ 5) get the row number for a link_key
+ 6) get the value for a key in a row
+ 7) get the entire row for a link_key
+ 8) update a value in a row
+ 9) delete a row
+ 10) delete a table
+ 11) delete a database
+ 12) get the number of rows in a table
+ 13) get the column names for a table
+ 14) get a dataframe for a table
+ 15) get a dataframe for a link_key

 ### Prerequisites